JhonatanHern/PseudoRandomDistributor/README.md

   - `minimumDailyAmount`: The minimum daily amount for an approved round.
   - `maximumDailyAmount`: The maximum daily amount for an approved round.
   - `withdrawChance`: The chance of withdrawing, expressed as "withdrawChance in 1000".
+  - `initialMaximumDailyAmount`: The maximum daily amount for the initial round.
   - `claimedBlockIndexes`: A mapping of the indexes of the already claimed blocks.

 ### State Variables